-Ashwagandha (Withania somnifera), a subtropical undershrub is highly esteemed as a potent herb in Ayurveda.
+Ashwagandha (Withania somnifera), a subtropical undershrub, is highly esteemed as a potent herb in Ayurveda.
 It exerts a positive influence on the central nervous system by combating mental and emotional stress.
-Ashwagandha prevents and repairs brain cell damage; reconstructs neuronal networks and synapses; improves memory, muscle control, body movements and balance; regulates sleep-wake cycles; reduces stress; improves vitality; and stabilizes mood.
+Ashwagandha prevents and repairs brain cell damage; reconstructs nerve networks and synapses; improves memory, muscle control, body movements, and balance; regulates sleep-wake cycles; reduces stress; improves vitality; and stabilizes mood.

-Ashwagandha has been shown to increase levels of key antioxidant enzymes, clear protein plaques, increase dopamine levels and reconstruct neuronal networks and synapses.
-It prevents, repairs and heals brain cell damage, and helps improve muscle control, movement, balance, and memory - properties that are beneficial for Parkinson’s and Alzheimer’s patients.
+Ashwagandha has been shown to increase levels of key antioxidant enzymes, clear protein plaques, increase dopamine levels, and reconstruct nerve networks and synapses.
+It prevents, repairs, and heals brain cell damage and helps improve muscle control, movement, balance, and memory – all of which are beneficial for Parkinson’s and Alzheimer’s patients.

-Insomnia is an outcome of disruption in the body's ability to regulate sleep-wake cycles, typically caused by chronic stress and deterioration in immunity, metabolism and hormonal balance.
-Ashwagandha does not act as a sedative - instead, it reduces stress, improves vitality and makes the body more robust and active, thereby helping restore the body’s natural mechanisms to regulate sleep.
-2 tsp a day is safe and effective.
+Insomnia occurs when the body cannot regulate its sleep-wake cycles typically because of chronic stress and deterioration in immunity, metabolism, and hormonal balance.
+Ashwagandha does not act as a sedative; instead, it reduces stress, improves vitality, and makes the body more robust and active, thereby helping restore the body’s natural mechanisms to regulate sleep.
+About 2 tsps a day is both effective and

 Ashwagandha is a direct cure for chronic stress as it can reduce cortisol levels by 28% and promote restorative sleep.
 By lowering blood pressure and blood glucose, it treats hypertension and diabetes, which are both causes and effects of stress.
 It cures depression and anxiety and can even cure Alzheimer’s by repairing damaged brain cells and reconstructing nerve cell networks.
 It also cures premature aging induced by stress.